Fellow Travelers (opera)

 Fellow Travelers is an opera in 16 scenes composed by Gregory Spears to a libretto by Greg Pierce, based on Thomas Mallon's 2007 novel Fellow Travelers.
 A co-commission by Cincinnati Opera and G. Sterling Zinsmeyer, the opera was developed by Opera Fusion: New Works, a collaboration between Cincinnati Opera and the University of Cincinnati College-Conservatory of Music which focuses on the creation of new American operas.

+Performance history

-Fellow Travelers premiered at Cincinnati Opera in June 2016 and was presented by the Lyric Opera of Chicago in March 2018, the Minnesota Opera in June 2018, and Boston Lyric Opera in November 2019.
+Fellow Travelers premiered at Cincinnati Opera in June 2016 in a production directed by Kevin Newbury, which was subsequently presented by the Prototype Festival in New York City in January 2018 and the Lyric Opera of Chicago in March 2018.
+This production has since been presented by companies such as Des Moines Metro Opera, Virginia Opera, and Arizona Opera.
+Joseph Lattanzi was the only singer to be part of all of the initial productions listed above, including the original workshop at Cincinnati Opera.

+Minnesota Opera presented a new production of Fellow Travelers directed by Peter Rothstein in June 2018.
+This production has since been presented by companies such as Boston Lyric Opera, Florida Grand Opera, Opera Columbus, and Madison Opera.

+In June 2024, Opera Parallèle presented the West Coast premiere of Fellow Travelers in San Francisco in a new production directed by Brian Staufenbiel.

+The European semi-professional premiere was presented by University College Opera in March 2025.

 Roles

 Synopsis

-The opera is set during the McCarthy era of the 1950s and focuses on the "lavender scare", a witch hunt and mass firings of gay people from the United States government.
+The opera is set in Washington D.C., during the McCarthy era of the 1950s and focuses on the "lavender scare", a witch hunt and mass firings of gay people from the United States government.
 The story centers on the love affair between two men working for the federal government—Hawkins "Hawk" Fuller, a State Department official, and Timothy Laughlin, a recent college graduate working in a senator's office.